hasura/graphql-data-specification/README.md

 # GraphQL Data Specification (GDS)

+**Status**: DRAFT.
+This specification and proposal is still a WIP and currently an early draft.
+**Contact**: If you or your organization is interested in collaborating on the specification and/or working on a GraphQL Data API platform, reach out to us at: graphql.data@hasura.io and we'd love to exchange notes.

 GDS is a fluent GraphQL API specification for transactional, analytical and streaming workloads across multiple data sources that contain semantically related data.

 GDS solves for the following requirements: